 Step by step:

-- 2. Exhale over to the right for a side body stretch to find your Standing Crescent pose.
+- Exhale over to the right for a side body stretch to find your Standing Crescent pose.
 Pause at the end of this exhale, allowing room for cooling apana to feel grounded.
-Inhale back to center and exhale over to the left as we make room for flexibility in our daily schedules.
+Inhale back to center and exhale over to the left as you make room for flexibility in your daily schedules.